turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 # Create a Calculated Exception to a Guardrails AWS Policy

-In this guide you'll learn how to make dynamic policy exceptions based on resource tags.
-These [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy) enable you to implement business logic when designing your governance controls.
-This guide will walk you through a typical calculated policy based on resource tags.

 In this guide you’ll learn how to make dynamic policy exceptions based on resource tags.
 These types of policy exceptions in Guardrails are named [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy).
 Calculated polices enable you to implement business logic to create policy exceptions when designing your governance controls.
 Some typical examples of how to use calculated polices are:

 - Dynamic tagging of resources based on resource metadata.